-Ngorongoro Conservation Area gives you an opportunity to not only explore the inside of a gigantic volcanic crater, but to do so in one of the top safari places in Tanzania.
-For whatever reason, the wildlife of Tanzania are drawn to this massive pan, meaning the safaris there are incredible.
-You can see the whole spectrum of African safari animals on a one day safari here.
+Ngorongoro Conservation Area gives you an opportunity to not only explore the inside of a gigantic volcanic crater but to do so in one of the top safari places in Tanzania.
+For whatever reason, the wildlife of Tanzania is drawn to this massive pan, meaning the safaris there are incredible.
+You can see the whole spectrum of African safari animals on a one-day safari here.
 This conservation area is commonly included in a larger safari package that includes the Serengeti and Lake Manyara.

 The great savannas and mountains of Kenya have long been a firm favorite for safari-goers.
 From the herds of the Maasai Mara plains to the mountainous scenery of Mount Kenya, there’s a lot to see.
 Visit in the dry season, from June to October, for the best wildlife viewing opportunities.

 Maasai Mara National Reserve is the most famous park in Kenya, and for good reason.
 This is the traditional domain of the nomadic Maasai Mara people, and it’s a vast savanna that’s perfect for huge herds of animals to graze.